Axelrod-Python/Axelrod/docs/tutorials/contributing/strategy/writing_test_for_the_new_strategy.rst

 * That the strategy behaves as intended on the first move and subsequent moves, triggering any expected actions
 * That the strategy initializes correctly
-* That the strategy resets and clones correctly

-If the strategy does not use any internal variables then there are generic tests that are automatically invoked to verify proper initialization, resetting, and cloning.

 A :code:`TestPlayer` class has been written that has a number of convenience methods to help write tests efficiently for how a strategy plays.
 It has three